 I’m not sure if this is more simple because of the integration with Kinsta Cache so if you get something else, it may be because you aren’t on Kinsta.

-The first question is around having a separate cache for mobile devices.
-This is for those users who have a mobile specific theme.
-I don’t as I am using Divi which is responsive out of the box , so all I did was select that I want a mobile cache.
+The first question is about having a separate cache for mobile devices.
+This is for those users who have a mobile-specific theme.
+I don’t as I am using Divi which is responsive out of the box, so all I did was select that I want a mobile cache.

 This is also a good idea if you are doing daily plugin updates.